viritin/vaadin-flow-archetypes/README.md

 ## Plain servlet

-Create project with following command:
+Create project with following command (or use these coordinates from your IDE):

 ```
 mvn archetype:generate  \